Dan Kecman

-Daniel S. Kecman Jr. (born June 10, 1948) is a former American football linebacker who played one season for the New England Patriots of the National Football League (NFL).
+Daniel S. Kecman Jr. (born June 10, 1948) is an American former professional football linebacker who played one season for the New England Patriots of the National Football League (NFL).
 He also was with the Denver Broncos and Cincinnati Bengals but did not play.
 He played college football at Maryland.

 Early life and education

 Kecman was born on June 10, 1948, in Pittsburgh, Pennsylvania.
 He went to North High School in West Mifflin, Pennsylvania, before attending University of Maryland.
 While at Maryland, he played football.
 He did not play football in his first year of college.
 In his second year, he played as a starter on their defense as Maryland finished without a single win.
 The next season, Kecman started in seven of the ten games, but was injured for the two wins that Maryland had.
 He would only win a game in the final game of his senior year, where Maryland won against Virginia, 17–14.